All applications must be filed with all of the following documentation.

 - Application Fee - $290, make payable to “Department of Homeland Security”

-- I-94 card – Enclose a photocopy of the front and back of your I-94.
+- I-94 card – Print out a copy of your electronic I-94 number or if you have a paper I-94, enclose a photocopy of the front and back the I-94.

 - Passport – Enclose a photocopy of the personal data pages of your passport, including the one(s) showing the expiration date.

 - U.S. Visa – Enclose a photocopy of your passport page containing your U.S. visa and any other pages with U.S. immigration stamps or endorsements.

 - Evidence of Financial Support – This may include evidence of your own finances to be used during your stay in the U.S., or evidence of a family member’s or friend’s finances if they will be providing financial support during your stay.
 Photocopies of bank statements are usually acceptable as evidence.